Auckland trail notes

 Description

-Extreme rainfall has severely damaged the Puhoi swingbridge at km 519.
-It is unusable until further notice.
-The Puhoi Track is closed at the swingbridge.
 It is necessary to use Puhoi Road from Remiger Road to Puhoi Village.
-Northbound walkers should not attempt to walk the track that starts in the Puhoi Domain across the river from the pub as they will not be able to re-cross the stream at the northern end of the track.
+Northbound walkers should not attempt to walk the track that starts in the Puhoi Domain across the river from the pub as there is danger from forestry work and they will not be able to re-cross the stream at the northern end of the track.
 Check the Trail Status Alerts for any change to this situation

 Conditions